diamond-org/flask-diamond/docs/administration.rst

 Extending the CRUD
 ------------------

 Flask-Admin makes it pretty easy to add custom functionality through `Python class inheritance <https://docs.python.org/2/tutorial/classes.html>`_ [#f1]_.
-In the :doc:`Model documentation <writing_models_with_sqlalchemy>`, the Person Model provides a birthday() method that causes the person to become one year older.
+In the :doc:`Model documentation <models>`, the Person Model provides a birthday() method that causes the person to become one year older.
 The following sections demonstrate how to expose the birthday method and create a user interface widget for calling that method.

 Exposing a new View
 ^^^^^^^^^^^^^^^^^^^